iifl-logo

 SEGMENT REPORTING

 The Companys main business is to provide loans for the purchase or construction of residential units.
 All other activities revolve around the main business.
-Hence, there are no separate reportable segments, as per Ind AS 108 dealing with Operating Segments as specified under Sec.133 of the Companies Act, 2013.
+Hence, there are no separate reportable segments, as per Ind AS 108 dealing with Operating Segments as specified under Section 133 of the Companies Act, 2013.
 Secondary segmentation based on geography has not been presented as the Company operates primarily in India and the Company perceives that there is no significant difference in its risk and returns in operating from different geographic areas within India.

 RISKS AND CONCERNS